 Stereotactic Body Radiation Therapy (SBRT), also known as Stereotactic Ablative Radiotherapy (SABR), is highly focused radiation treatment that gives an intense dose of radiation concentrated on a tumor, while limiting the dose to the surrounding organs.
 It has become a treatment of choice for many patients whom surgery may not be an option.

 Stereotactic Radiosurgery is a nonsurgical, highly precise form of radiation therapy, able to reach tumors deep inside the body without the risks of surgery.
 Ackerman Cancer Center utilizes Brainlab™ and GammaKnife® to help reduce radiation exposure to healthy tissue, which is especially important for areas like the brain and lungs.

 Volumetric Modulated Arc Therapy (VMAT) is a technique for precisely delivering radiation therapy to tumors.
-Single or multiple beams sweep in uninterrupted arc(s) around the patient while utilizing 3-dimensional imaging to monitor the tumor during treatment.
+Single or multiple beams sweep in uninterrupted arc(s) around the patient while utilizing 3D imaging to monitor the tumor during treatment.
 This method reduces exposure to healthy tissues while increasing the radiation dose to the tumor.